rclone/rclone/MANUAL.md

       --s3-leave-parts-on-error                                  If true avoid calling abort upload on a failure, leaving all successfully uploaded parts on S3 for manual recovery.
       --s3-list-chunk int                                        Size of listing chunk (response list for each ListObject S3 request). (default 1000)
       --s3-location-constraint string                            Location constraint - must be set to match the Region.
+      --s3-max-upload-parts int                                  Maximum number of parts in a multipart upload. (default 10000)
       --s3-memory-pool-flush-time Duration                       How often internal memory buffer pools will be flushed. (default 1m0s)
       --s3-memory-pool-use-mmap                                  Whether to use mmap buffers in internal memory pool.
-      --s3-provider string                                       Choose your S3 provider.
+      --s3-no-check-bucket                                       If set don't attempt to check the bucket exists or create it --s3-profile string                                        Profile to use in the shared credentials file --s3-provider string                                       Choose your S3 provider.
       --s3-region string                                         Region to connect to.
       --s3-secret-access-key string                              AWS Secret Access Key (password) --s3-server-side-encryption string                         The server-side encryption algorithm used when storing this object in S3.
       --s3-session-token string                                  An AWS session token
-      --s3-sse-customer-algorithm string                         If using SSE-C, the server-side encryption algorithm used when storing this object in S3.
+      --s3-shared-credentials-file string                        Path to the shared credentials file --s3-sse-customer-algorithm string                         If using SSE-C, the server-side encryption algorithm used when storing this object in S3.
       --s3-sse-customer-key string                               If using SSE-C you must provide the secret encryption key used to encrypt/decrypt your data.
       --s3-sse-customer-key-md5 string                           If using SSE-C you must provide the secret encryption key MD5 checksum.